BleuLlama/ImageWriterIISimulator/README.md

 #ImageWriterIISimulator / LlamaWriter
 A serial-reading simulation of an Apple ImageWriterII printer.

+# CURRENT STATE

+July 19, 2021 - This project is being currently developed RIGHT NOW!
+It is not functional yet.

+# Background...

 This project was created as an entry for
 [KansasFest 2021](https://www.kansasfest.org/), but also just because I want to be able to print banners and cards from my Apple II.